Here, we take an in-depth look at the latest monitoring information for the Netherlands.

 Policy design asks whether evidence and research support BIK-related policies and whether systems are in place for monitoring and evaluating those policies.

-- There is no regular data collection on children’s digital activity at the national level.
-Regular data collection takes place on a more incidental basis.
-However, there is no systematic data collection on this topic at the country level.
+- There is no data collection on children’s digital activity at the country level.

 - Information is regularly gathered to inform policies on children and the digital environment.
 However, this relies primarily on third-party sources, and there are limited opportunities to commission new data on children’s digital activity.